Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest.markdown

 The [XAP Manager](xap-manager.html) provides a RESTful API for managing the XAP environments.

 [Pluggable Manager ](./xap-manager-rest-pluggable.html){{<wbr>}}
-The XAP Manager RESTful API extensible: Developers can implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.
+The XAP Manager RESTful API can be extended by implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.

 {{%/fpanel%}}